maayaankmehta/studyspheredemo/README.md

-This is the official studysphere repo BMSCE
+This is the official studysphere BMSCE repo

+I have built the entire frontend